genealogysystems/fs-check/README.md

 ### findarecord

+___Find-A-Record has retired their record search and its API.
+Therefore the `findarecord` attribute of opportunities is deprecated and will be removed in version 2 of fs-check.___

 An object containing parameters to use for a Find-A-Record Search.
 Must be a valid object or `undefined`.
 ````javascript
 {